This Privacy Notice explains how we collect and process the data which

 incompatible with those purposes;

-process only such data that are adequate, relevant and limited to
+process only such data that is adequate, relevant and limited to

 what is necessary in relation to the purposes for which they are processed;

-ensure that your data are accurate and, where
+ensure that your data is accurate and, where

 necessary, kept up to date;

-take every reasonable step to ensure that personal data that are
+take every reasonable step to ensure that personal data that is

-inaccurate, having regard to the purposes for which they are processed,
+inaccurate, having regard to the purposes for which it is processed,

 not process your data for longer than